mohit2708/python/Interview_question.md

 f.
 What is context manager?
 g.
 What is Garbage Collector?
 1. Object Oriented Programming
-a.
-What is class and object?
-b.
-Create a new class in oops?
 c.
 What is constructor?
 d.
 Why used constructor?
 e.
 Advantage of constructor